PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 to the test in the upcoming weeks.
 Further, as your final deliverable includes a technical report, please ensure that you learn the fundamentals of scientific writing using Latex.

-> Please ensure that you have also reviewed the assessement rubrik, and contact your lecturers in case of any queries.
+> Please ensure that you have also reviewed the assessement rubric, and contact your lecturers in case of any queries.

 The knowledge modules linked to this phase are:<br>